 Students may register for nursing courses offered locally in

-offers multiple sections of each core course each semester with limited
+primarily in-person.
+Alternatively, BSN@Home offers multiple sections of core

-sections offered in the summer.
-The BSN@Home courses are offered by UW-Stevens Point and five
+in the summer.
+The BSN@Home courses are taught by UW-Stevens Point and five

-other UW campuses; therefore, students taking these courses can expect
+other UW campuses; therefore, students taking BSN@Home courses can expect

-instruction to originate from any of these other UW universities.
+instruction to originate from any of these universities.